-Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk and sedimentation of the downstream wetland habitat; - Potential erosion and formation of preferential flow paths as a result of disturbed soil and inappropriate slopes resulting in sedimentation of the wetland; and - Potential impacts on water quality within the wetlands from leaking equipment.
-Seep Wetland (PES - D) water be allowed into the freshwater ecosystems; Cement bags (if any) must be disposed of in the demarcated hazardous waste receptacles and the used bags must be disposed of through the hazardous substance waste stream; Spilled or excess concrete/asphalt must be disposed of at a suitable landfill site.
-Chain of custody documentation must be provided; ➤ Adequate stormwater run-off measures must be put in place during the operation of the access roads and no stormwater may be directly 15,6 L 4 Rehabilitation of the CVB - Soil compaction within the wetlands; - Potential sedimentation of the wetlands due to activities within the wetlands Channe Valley Bottom Wetland Seep Wetland Bottom Wetland (PES - E) Hot spots for the build-up of debts and excess sediment must be removed by hand to prevent future flooding and potential damage to infrastructure.
+Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk and sedimentation of the downstream wetland habitat; Potential erosion and formation of preferential flow paths as a result of disturbed soil and inappropriate slopes resulting in sedimentation of the wetland; and Potential impacts on water quality within the wetlands from leaking equipment.
+Seep Wetland (PES - D) No mixed concrete or asphalt shall be deposited directly onto the ground or within the freshwater ecosystems.
+All concrete and/or asphalt must be brought in via a cement mixing truck which must remain within the road reserve, and cement/asphalt must be piped down to the proposed road footprint.
+Any areas that require manual application of cement/asphalt require that the mixed road surfacing materials be placed on a batter board or other suitable platform/mixing tray until it is deposited; A washout area should be designated outside of the freshwater ecosystems, and wash water should be treated on-site or discharged to a suitable sanitation system; At no point may batter boards/mixing trays or cement trucks be rinsed off on site and run-off water be allowed into the freshwater ecosystems; Cement bags (if any) must be disposed of in the demarcated hazardous waste receptacles and the used bags must be disposed of through the hazardous substance waste stream; Spilled or excess concrete/asphalt must be disposed of at a suitable landfill site.
+Chain of custody documentation must be provided; &gt; Adequate stormwater run-off measures must be put in place during the operation of the access roads and no stormwater may be directly released into the wetland.
+Attenuation ponds and/or sustainable drainage systems must be 15,6 L 4 Rehabilitation of the CVB wetland and seep wetland Soil compaction within the wetlands; Potential sedimentation of the wetlands due to activities within the wetlands Soil compaction within the wetlands; Potential (PES - E) installed to assist with water "polishing" and reducing the velocity of water before entering the wetland.
+This will ensure no erosion or scouring occurs as a result of stormwater inputs; Hot spots for the build-up of debris and excess sediment must be identified and when necessary, debris/excess sediment must be removed by hand to prevent future flooding and potential damage to infrastructure.
 In this regard, special mention is made of periods following high rainfall and subsequent high instream water volumes.
-Removal of debris must be 18 L wetland and seep wetland Seep Wetland (PES - D) undertaken in line with the above listed construction mitigation measures; and Any erosion or gully formation must be identified on an ongoing basis and re-profiled and revegetated accordingly.
-Waste management Store all hazardous chemicals as well as stockpiles on bunded surfaces in an appropriately designated area and away from the freshwater ecosystem and have facilities constructed to control runoff from these areas; 12 L Operational Phase Control runon mess areas; Ensure that an adequate number of waste and "spill" bins are provided will also prevent litter and ensure the proper disposal of waste and spills; 5 Functioning of the rehabilitated wetlands bilitated No perceived negative (PES - E) Seep Ensure that all hazardous storage containers and storage areas comply with the relevant SABS standards to prevent leakage; and All waste is to be removed from the site and disposed of at a registered facility.
-Vehicle access and maintenance -33 + Seep possible when accessing the rehabilitation sites; Wetland Limit construction equipment within the wetlands to what is essential: -22 +
+Removal of debris must be undertaken in line with the above listed construction mitigation measures; and 18 L wetlands due to activities within the Seep wetlands Wetland Any erosion or gully formation must be identified on an ongoing basis and re-profiled and revegetated accordingly.
+Waste management Store all hazardous chemicals as well as stockpiles on bunded surfaces in an appropriately designated area and away from the freshwater ecosystem and have facilities constructed to control runoff from these areas; 12 Operational Phase Ensure that an adequate number of waste and "spill" bins are provided will also prevent litter and ensure the proper disposal of waste and spills; 5 Functioning of the rehabilitated No perceived negative impacts Channelled Valley Bottom Wetland (PES - E) Ensure that all hazardous storage containers and storage areas comply with the relevant SABS standards to prevent leakage; and All waste is to be removed from the site and disposed of at a registered facility.
+Vehicle access and maintenance Where possible, utilise existing roads.
+Keep vehicular disturbance footprint as small as -33 + wetlands Seep possible whe possible when accessing the rehabilitation sites; Limit construction equipment within the wetlands to what is essential; -22 +